rs-fagundes/rs-fagundes/README.md

 ---

 ## Achievements
-- Implemented CRM and personalization strategies for Nestlé, driving omnichannel engagement.
+- Implemented CRM and personalization strategies for Nestlé, driving omnichannel engagement and accelerating first-party data acquisition by 30%.
-- Developed cookieless measurement standards for Dell Technologies, reducing third-party data dependency by 30%.
+- Reduced third-party cookie dependency by 70% at Dell Technologies through the adoption of ActionIQ CDP and cookieless measurement standards.
-- Optimized lead generation and segmentation, increasing qualified leads by 25% and paid social pipeline by 30%.
+- Optimized lead generation and segmentation in LATAM, increasing Sales Ready Leads by 25% and pipeline by 30%.
 - Multiple awards for innovation in AdTech, analytics, and data strategy.

 ---